2023 Best Film, Video & Photographic Arts Schools in Illinois

 Top Illinois Schools in Film, Video & Photographic Arts

 The excellent programs at University of Illinois at Urbana-Champaign helped the school earn the #2 place on this year’s ranking of the best film, video and photographic arts schools in Illinois.
-Located in the small city of Champaign, UIUC is a public school with a very large student population.
+Located in the city of Champaign, UIUC is a public school with a very large student population.

-A rank of #4 on this year’s list means DePaul University is a great place for film, video and photographic arts students.
-Located in the city of Chicago, DePaul is a private not-for-profit college with a very large student population.
+Out of the 9 schools in Illinois that were part of this year’s ranking, DePaul University landed the # 4 spot on the list.
+Located in the large city of Chicago, DePaul is a private not-for-profit school with a very large student population.

 The average amount in student loans that film majors at DePaul take out is $24,970.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $609.